mvdwetering/ynca/README.md

 > RX-A700, RX-A710, RX-A720, RX-A800, RX-A810, RX-A820, RX-A840, RX-A850, RX-A1000, RX-A1010, RX-A1020, RX-A1040, RX-A2000, RX-A2010, RX-A2020, RX-A3000, RX-A3010, RX-A3020, RX-V475, RX-V671, RX-V673, RX-V867, RX-V871, RX-V1067, RX-V2067, RX-V3067, TSR-700

+Note that there is a restriction that only 1 YNCA connection to a receiver can be made at the time (restriction on the receiver side, not this library).
+Usually not a problem as the Yamaha AV Control App uses a different protocol which can be used at the same time, but something to be aware of when testing the library.

 ## Installation